This page outlines a number of scenarios which detail how property tax compliance requirements apply.

-As Joanne lives in the house, she doesn’t need to include her IRD number on her tax statement.
+Joanne will need to include her IRD number on her tax statement.
 Chad must complete the tax statement, open a New Zealand bank account, and then apply for an IRD number.
 His tax statement will contain his US Tax Identification Number and IRD number.

 He must also provide information that he’s buying a home; has a family member who has a student visa; and that the family member will live in the home.

 Sale to offshore person who intends on living in New Zealand